With the 2019 campaign officially underway, SBS News looks at Australia's electoral system.

-So if no one candidate gets more than 50 per cent at the first count, the person with the least votes is eliminated, and the people who voted for them have their second preferences counted.
+So if no single candidate gets more than 50 per cent at the first count, the person with the least votes is eliminated, and the people who voted for them have their second preferences counted.

 This continues until one of the candidates has more than 50 per cent of the vote.

 The winning candidate from every electorate is tallied and the party with the majority of seats - that is, 76 - forms government and the leader of that party assumes the role of prime minister.